ny-scala/sbt-gh-issues/README.md

       val lessis = "less is repo" at "http://repo.lessis.me" val ghIssues = "me.lessis" % "gh-sbt-plugin" % "0.0.1"
     }

+The only dependency this plugin requires is a Github user to authenticate as an a Github repository to point at

     > cat project/build/project.scala
     import sbt._